OberstKrueger/www-oberstkrueger-com/report/appendices/random-notes/index.md

 > -Eliezer S. Yudkowsky

 ## Knowledge

+> As for material, I learn what I’m interested in.
+First, because life is too short to do things that you don’t love.
+Second, I’ve found that studying stuff I genuinely like awakens my curiosity.
+And curiosity is essential to develop mastery because mastery is about depth and breadth of knowledge.
+>
+> For example, if you’re learning JavaScript and you’re curious about it, you’ll go and figure out how JS runtime environment works in Chrome even though the tutorial doesn’t cover it.
+Just because you’re interested.
+But if you’re not curious, then you’ll just memorize the tutorial, and your knowledge will be shallow.
+>
+> -Vasili Shynkarenka

 > We have inherited great riches from our distance ancestors, but the reality is that huge swatches of ancient culture were lost in the long journey to the twenty-first century.
 Only a fraction has survived: seven of the eighty or so plays by Aeschylus, seven of the one hundred and twenty by Sophocles, eighteen out of ninety-two by Euripides.
 Many other writers have disappeared altogether, reduced to ghostly mentions in other works.
 In the late fifth century, a man named Stobaeus compiled a huge anthology of 1,430 poetry and prose quotations.
 Just 315 of them are from works that still exist - the rest are lost.
 >